RomainMazB/oc-docs-fr/services-queues.md

 This command will instruct all queue workers to restart after they finish processing their current job.

-> **Note:** This command relies on the cache system to schedule the restart.
+> **Remarque** : This command relies on the cache system to schedule the restart.
 By default, APCu does not work for CLI commands.
 If you are using APCu, add `apc.enable_cli=1` to your APCu configuration.

 ### Coding for daemon queue workers